sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 ```

 ## Configure a tracing backend
-Sourcegraph currently supports exporting tracing data to the following backends:
+Sourcegraph currently supports exporting tracing data several backends.
+Refer to [OpenTelemetry](../../observability/opentelemetry.md) for detailed descriptions on how to configure your backend of choice.
-- Any backend implementing the [OpenTelemetry Protocol](https://opentelemetry.io/docs/reference/specification/protocol/), over gRPC or HTTP
-- Jaeger
-- Google Cloud Trace
-- Grafana Loki
-- Log output

-Exporting is handled by the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/), which needs to be configured to export to your backend of choice.
-If you do not currently have any tracing backend configured, you can [enable the optional Jaeger deployment](#enable-the-bundled-jaeger-deployment) that ships with the reference repository.

 ### Enable the bundled Jaeger deployment

-### Connect to an OTLP backend

-### Connect to Jaeger

-### Connect to Google Cloud Trace

-### Connect to Grafana Loki

-### Connect to logging
+If you do not currently have any tracing backend configured, you can enable Jaeger's [Collector](https://www.jaegertracing.io/docs/1.37/architecture/#collector) and [Query](https://www.jaegertracing.io/docs/1.37/architecture/#query) components by using the [Jaeger overlay](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@master/-/tree/overlays/jaeger).
+Read the [Overlays](./kustomize.md#overlays) section below about overlays.

 ## Install without cluster-wide RBAC